planetmint/PRPs/2/README.md

 ### Types of PRP
 There are three types of PRPs:
-* A **Standard Track PRP** describes any change to network protocols, transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using BigchainDB products.
+* A **Standard Track PRP** describes any change to network protocols, transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Planetmint products.
-* An **Informational PRP** describes a BigchainDB design issue, or provides general guidelines or information to the BigchainDB community, but does not propose a new feature.
-Informational PRPs do not necessarily represent BigchainDB community consensus or a recommendation, so users and implementers are free to ignore Informational PRPs or follow their advice.
+* An **Informational PRP** describes a Planetmint design issue, or provides general guidelines or information to the Planetmint community, but does not propose a new feature.
+Informational PRPs do not necessarily represent Planetmint community consensus or a recommendation, so users and implementers are free to ignore Informational PRPs or follow their advice.
-* A **Meta PRP** describes a process surrounding BigchainDB or proposes a change to a process.
+* A **Meta PRP** describes a process surrounding Planetmint or proposes a change to a process.

 ### PRP Format
 A PRP is a set of Markdown documents (the main file SHOULD be called `README.md`), together with comments, attached files, and other resources.
 A PRP is identified by its number (e.g. this PRP is **PRP-2**).
 The number of the PRP is also the name of the directory where its files are stored.